fmalina/revisions-blocl/activism/fedup.md

 All those bonds pay interest.
 In 2015, it posted record earnings of $97.7 billion.
 But its expenses are borne by the taxpayer.

-Didn’t Bernanke see that the era of deregulation, with the fall of the last remnants of the Glass-Steagall Act of 1933, had let Pandora out of her box?
+Didn't Bernanke see that the era of deregulation, with the fall of the last remnants of the Glass-Steagall Act of 1933, had let Pandora out of her box?
 Did he not know that Pandora was now a wild alcoholic thanks to Greenspan lowering interest rates from 6.5 percent to 1 percent?